 However, to strike the right balance, smart lockout employs several considerations.
 For instance, it tracks the locations from which sign-in attempts originate, distinguishing between familiar and unfamiliar locations.
 Each type of location has its separate lockout counter.

-• In cases where repeated failed sign-in attempts occur from an unfamiliar location, smart lockout becomes more sensitive, as this behavior is often indicative of unauthorized access.
+• In cases where repeated failed sign-in attempts occur from an unfamiliar location, the Microsoft 365 account lockout policy becomes more sensitive, as this behavior is often indicative of unauthorized access.

 Also, smart lockout takes into account password variations to differentiate genuine users from bad actors.
 For instance, if a user mistakenly enters ‘12345’ instead of the correct ‘123’ as the password, the lockout counter doesn’t register it as a separate sign-in attempt but rather as a human error.